jhermann/jhermann.github.io/index.md

 🧩 The [guided tour of my (software) projects](https://jhermann.github.io/blog/misc/development/2020/02/21/projects_guided_tour.html) provides an overview of the GitHub projects I maintain.
 They're mostly using Python or are Python-related, covering topics like data science, Jupyter(Hub), software design & architecture, Debian packaging, and using Docker as a developer.

+📇 See also my [GitHub portfolio page](https://jhermann.github.io/about-me/), with a comprehensive list of my social links, my most popular repositories, and a list of topics I'm focussed on.

 # 👤️ About Me